m0stwanted/leprechaun/readme.md

     <img src="https://www.iconfinder.com/icons/1953329/download/png/128" alt="Leprechaun logo"/>
 </p>

-This project is money transfer application among internal users written as a test assignment.
+This project is an application for transferring money between internal users.
+It was written as a test assignment.

 ## Installation and Launching

-This application is a rather simple application of [Ratpack](https://ratpack.io/) Java Framework which produces just one fat-jar.
+This application is rather a simple application of [Rat Pack](https://ratpack.io/) Java Framework which produces just one fat-jar.
 To install it from sources you just have to clone the stable version from the repository and build it with `build.sh` script (Maven should be installed).